JuliaDynamics/Attractors.jl/docs/src/examples.md

     # holds the face color of the rectangle!

     # Only 6 colors; need 3 for base, and extra 2 for each attractor.
-    # will coose initial conditions that are only in the first 2 attractors
+    # will choose initial conditions that are only in the first 2 attractors
     COLORS = map(c -> Makie.RGBA(Makie.RGB(to_color(c)), 0.9), colors)

     function initialize_cells2!(ax, grid; kwargs...)